Resources for eClass Course Construction

 Contact this group for validation of course content accessibility and instructions on meeting duty to accommodate

-Student Accessibility Services (formerly SSDS) can advise and collaborate with you to ensure that your course materials interact with tools they provide for students with disabilities.
+Accessibility Resources can advise and collaborate with you to ensure that your course materials interact with tools they provide for students with disabilities.
 They are among the experts on campus in universal design practices and should also be contacted for making exam accommodations.
 They can be reached at firstname.lastname@example.org.
-SAS has also provided a basic article on accessibility within eClass: Accessibility Considerations in Constructing eClass Courses.
+AR has also provided a basic article on accessibility within eClass: Accessibility Considerations in Constructing eClass Courses.

 Advanced and interactive content authoring tools